 Grad students should come into my lab with a passion for science and a drive to succeed.
 We will work together to form a dissertation project around our mutual interests.
 You will leave my lab capable of performing every aspect of innovative research, have a deep understanding of your field, be actively engaged in the scientific community, and be prepared for your next step.

 Come learn cutting-edge techniques before you apply for grad school.
 By the time you leave my lab you will be proficient in calcium imaging, electrophysiology, and behavior.
 You will run independent experiments and be involved in every aspect of the research from experimental design to publication.
 These skills will be the foundation of your science career and will put you on a path to success.
 2 year commitment is preferred (and generally better for your career).
+NOTE: We currently only have volunteer positions available.

 Come gain valuable lab experience and make a real impact by assisting our lab with experiments.
 Undergraduates are highly integrated into our research program and perform behavioral testing, aseptic surgery, animal care, data analysis, and everything else we do in the lab!
 No experience is needed as we will train you to do everything.
 It’s a fantastic opportunity to gain real research experience for anyone interested in graduate or medical school.